GabelHub/FAMoS/README.md

 #### parscale.pars

 If parameters values span over several orders of magnitudes, using the built-in option *parscale* in *optim* can reduce the numbers of evaluations needed.
 Setting *parscale.pars = TRUE* automatically adjusts the scaling procedure in *optim*.
-However, if all parameters have the same order of magnitude, *parscale.pars = FALSE* is usually more suitable.
+In our experience, using *parscale.pars = TRUE* is usually beneficial if a large number of parameters with different orders of magnitude need to be fitted.
+However, the actual performance is very problem-specific and therefore we would recommend initially testing both approaches to see which one performs better for the problem at hand.
+Also, one needs to make sure that the other options given in *control.optim* and *con.tol* are specified appropriately.

 #### con.tol

-Specifies the absolute convergence tolerance used for *optim* (see *optim.runs* for more details).
+Specifies the relative convergence tolerance and determines when the repeated use *optim* fits will be terminated (see *optim.runs* for more details).

 #### save.performance